 Children are given the opportunity to develop an awareness of the past through first-hand experience, visits to places of historical interest, role-play, fictional stories set in the past and the study of periods in history.
 Children are taught to have an understanding of chronology and to demonstrate factual knowledge of historic events, places and people.
 Good use is made of artefacts, library books, ICT and other secondary sources.
 In this way we also hope to provide an understanding of our cultural roots and national heritage.

 Art and Design are crucial to the development of an awareness and appreciation of beauty and quality.
 We aim to offer artistic activities using a variety of media to explore techniques in art and aim to teach all pupils the necessary skills and confidence to express themselves creatively.
 Pupils are also taught to appreciate the work of artists and encouraged to develop a true sense of art appreciation.
 We have strong links with Leeds Museum Services and their support enhances artwork throughout school.

 Music is taught throughout our school and the programme of work involves singing, percussion and composing, listening and appraising skills.
 Singing has an important place at our school and all children have regular opportunities to sing and learn about six key elements of music.
-Weekly assemblies for parents and on special occasions,such as Harvest Festival, Christmas and the end of the school year celebrations, give a sense of purpose to the work the children do and allow them the experience of performing to an audience.
-At times we provide extra-curricular music activities and interested parents should contact the school for further information.
+Weekly assemblies for parents and on special occasions, such as Harvest Festival, Christmas and the end of the school year celebrations, give a sense of purpose to the work the children do and allow them the experience of performing to an audience.
+We provide extra-curricular music activities and interested parents should contact the school for further information.

-We teach a range of languages to ensure that children are equipped to understand the basic elements before they transfer to High School.
+We teach elements of a range of languages to ensure that children are equipped to understand some basic elements before they transfer to High School.
 We do this in different ways and make the learning interesting and appropriate.
 Our focus language is Spanish, agreed through consultation with families.